WhitakerLab/WhitakerLabProjectManagement/Maxine-Mackintosh/Weekly-Meetings.md

 #### Who did you help this week?

 * JP/Digital Health Oxford with a morale-boost on the pains of running communities
+  * KW :heart:
 * SD fromm the Health Foundation on NHS/analytics/open stuff (sent her to stalk KW)
+  * KW: Did I get this message and miss it?
 * WH on my thoughts on weird and fun stuff NHSX could be doing
 * YM get into a swanky event with Conde Nast
 * LS with OHT interviews